ietf-rats-wg/eat/draft-ietf-rats-eat.md

 not matter if authentication is by a global password or by per-device public keys.

+The absence of the debug level claim is equivalent to Not Reported.

 The higher levels of debug disabling requires that all debug disabling of the levels below it be in effect.
-Since the lowest level requires that all debug be currently disabled, all other levels require that too.
+Since the lowest level requires that all of the target's debug be currently disabled, all other levels require that too.

 There is no inheritance of claims from a submodule to a superior module or vice versa.
-There is no assumption, requirement or gaurantee that the target of a superior module encompases the targets of submodules.
-Thus every submodule must explicitly describe its own debug state.
-The verifier or relying party receiving and EAT cannot assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.
+There is no assumption, requirement or guarantee that the target of a superior module encompasses the targets of submodules.
+Thus, every submodule must explicitly describe its own debug state.
+The verifier or relying party receiving an EAT cannot assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.

-An individual target device / submodule may have mulitiple debug facilities.
+An individual target device / submodule may have multiple debug facilities.
 The use of plural in the description of the states refers to that, not to any aggregation or inheritance.